apache/ws-wss4j/THREAT-MODEL.md

 - **Mixing the action-based and WS-SecurityPolicy approaches in the same handler chain.** The behavior across both is documented but rarely tested.
+- **Reading a `SIGN` result as proof of sender identity without looking at what keyed it.** With the action-based approach, `action="Signature Encrypt"` is satisfied by a signature keyed from an inbound `EncryptedKey` — `checkReceiverResultsAnyOrder` deliberately skips a bare `ENCR` result that protects no data.
+A caller that needs the sender authenticated must require a token that authenticates them, or check that the signature was keyed by a certificate / public key rather than by `TAG_SECRET`.
+See the symmetric-key false-friend entry in §9.

 ## §11a Known non-findings (recurring false positives)